ThomasFinnern/JoomGallery_fith_dev/.jg_dev_doc/jg_4x/JGdev_Documentation_v4.md

 ## User Upload

 This view directs to the upload page.
-It is intended for user who concentrate more on Ä'lots of uploads' and les on 'adminstration' and adding properties.
-There are links to the user panel view and to catagories/galleries list and images list.
+It is intended for user who concentrate more on 'lots of uploads' and less on 'adminstration' and adding properties.
+There are links to the user panel view and to categories/galleries list and images list.

-For example: Sport club with a lot of events want to uplod a lot of images but may not need to care for each image description and ...
+For example: Sport club with a lot of events want to upload a lot of images but may not need to care for each image description and ...

 ## User panel

 This view shows a general overview.
 It features the last uploaded images or last created categories/galleries.
 There a links to the upload view, categories list and images list .....
 It is intended for user who care about each uploaded image properties and want to order or exchange items a lot.

-For example: Foto/Art club Where users care about the order/conten of categories/galleries and may toy around with the settings ...
+For example: Photo/art club, wWhere users care about the order/content of categories/galleries and may toy around with the settings ...